Secure Telephone Unit, 3rd generation

 were made by White House photographer Eric Draper at the event .

 On 9 September 2011, exactly 10 years after the attacks, CNN released

-an interview with Eric Draper, who at the time was President Bush's
+an interview with Eric Draper, who was President Bush's

-personal photographer at the White House.
-In the interview, several
+personal photographer at the White House at the time.

 More about the Motorola SECTEL

 The history of the STU-family starts with the development of the

 first generation digital Secure Telephone Unit STU-I

 in the late 1960s and the early 1970s, after the NSA